DURGESHBARWAL/modern-django/README.md

 # modern-django
-It is a short describtion of Modern Django
+This is basic app, to represent the Django powered App.